Suyash2810/Content-Management-System/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Suyash2810/) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Suyash2810/CMS/blob/master/LICENSE) file for details.